-Another static algorithm is flooding, in which every incoming packet is sent out on every outgoing line except the one it arrived on.
-Flooding obviously generates vast numbers of duplicate packets, in fact, an infinite number unless some measures are taken to damp the process.
+Another static algorithm is flooding, in which every incoming packet the sent out on every outgoing line except the one it in the don.
+Flooding obviously generates vast numbers of duplicate packets, in fact, an infinite particle tables are taken to damp the process.